Water Intake Systems /

 - process water for industrial production processes, like petrochemical plants and refineries.

-Our intake screening machines also filter raw water for potable or drinking water plants, desalination plants, drainage channels, fire fighting channels, and irrigation offtakes.
-Other examples are food processing and mining.
+Our intake screening machines are also used to filter raw water for various applications, including potable or drinking water plants, desalination plants, drainage channels, firefighting channels, and irrigation offtakes.
+Additional examples of their use include the food processing and mining industries.

-A water intake system can be composed of sluice gates and stoplogs, coarse screens, (micro) drum screens and travelling band screens.
-Below you will find more information.
+A water intake system may consist of components such as sluice gates and stoplogs, coarse screens, micro drum screens, and traveling band screens.
+Below, you will find further details about these elements and their functionalities.

 Typical layout of a water intake ‘screening train’

-We design, manufacture and supplys complete water intake ‘screening trains’, including derived equipment and controls.
-An average ‘train’ consist of:
+We design, manufacture, and supply complete water intake ‘screening trains,’ including associated equipment and controls.
+A typical ‘train’ consists of:

 Step 1: stoplog or sluice gate – closing chanel inlet for maintenance (downstream)